 These tiles are made of stiff plastic, typically polyvinyl chloride (PVC).
 These tiles are incredibly high-strength materials that can support heavy loads, often up to 80,000 lbs., while also withstanding grease, corrosive chemicals, and oils.

-Installing floor tiles will take longer than rolling out garage carpeting, but it is still much easier than an epoxy coating or paint.
+Installing floor tiles will take longer than rolling out garage carpeting.
+However, it is still much easier than an epoxy coating or paint.

 Tiles come with hooks that allow you to fit pieces together and allow you to replace individual tiles if one gets damaged.